kaiachain/kaia-docs/docs/nodes/service-chain/quick-start/ha-for-sc.md

 On the shell of SCN-L2-02, edit `kscn-XXXXX-amd64/conf/kscnd.conf` as described below.
 To connect a bridge, set `SC_SUB_BRIDGE` to 1.
-`SC_PARENT_CHAIN_ID` is set to Baobob's `chainID` 1001.
+`SC_PARENT_CHAIN_ID` is set to Kairos's `chainID` 1001.
 `SC_ANCHORING_PERIOD` is the parameter that decides the period to send an anchoring transaction to the parent chain.
-In this example, an anchor transaction is submitted to the parent chain (Baobab) for every 10 child blocks.
+In this example, an anchor transaction is submitted to the parent chain (Kairos) for every 10 child blocks.
 ```
 ...
 SC_SUB_BRIDGE=1